 Ira Hutchinson Award Program

-The NRPEMS Awards and Citation Committee is pleased to announce the 2024 award Program and detailed herein.
 You are encouraged to participate in the Society’s efforts to recognize the deserving person, facilities, and programs that advance parks and recreation services.
+Award applications for 2026 are due by July 31, 2026.
+(Conference Scholarship due June 30, 2026)

 Nominee must have been a member or actively engaged with the NRPEMS, NRPA, or local state association for (10) years.